Gesh901/Aviation-Study/README.md

 ## Business Problem

-The company would like to expand in to new industries to diversify its portfolio.
-Specifically, the company is interested in purchasing and operating airplanes for commercial and private enterprises, but do not know anything about the potential risks of aircraft.
-This proposal will aim to determine which models of aircraft are the lowest risk for the company to start this new business endeavor as well as translate findings into actionable insights that the head of the new aviation division can use to help decide which aircraft to purchase.
+A company is interested in purchasing and operating airplanes for commercial and private enterprises, but does not know anything about the potential risks of aircraft.
+This proposal will aim to determine which models of aircraft are the lowest risk for the company to start this new business endeavor as well as translate findings into actionable insights that the head of the company's new aviation division can use to help decide which aircraft to purchase.

 ## Data
-Data used for this analysis is sourced from the National Transportation Safety Board that includes aviation accident data from 1962 to 2023 about civil aviation accidents and selected incidents in the United States and international waters.
+Data used for this analysis is sourced from the National Transportation Safety Board that includes aviation accident data from 1962 to 2023 on civil aviation accidents and selected incidents in the United States and international waters.
 This data can be found in `AviationData.csv`.